-Introduction / Quick start
+Introduction / Quick Start

-The MP10UH Micro Purge Basics Controller is used to operate QED Well Wizard bladder sampling pumps to purge and sample ground water.
-The MP10UH has specific design features to make MicroPurge sampling easier.
+Introduction: The MP15 Micro Purge Basics Controller is used to operate QED WellWizard bladder sampling pumps to purge and sample ground water.
+The MP15, with its self-contained CO2 cylinder (or another compressed gas source connected to the bypass supply fitting) is taken portably from well to well.
+The MP15 has specific design features to make MicroPurge TM sampling easier.
 These features include:

-- Manual Mode Operation Directly set pump refill and discharge cycle times for deep well applications. - MicroPurge Mode Operation Simple Increase / Decrease keys allow you to easily set the flow rate you need for each well, for pump depths to approximately 250 ft. - IDTime Set Mode Operation Quickly recalls pre-determined MicroPurge settings for each well by specifying a 3-digit ID. - Level Delay Interface The controller plugs into the optional MP30 MicroPurge Drawdown/ Water Level Meter to provide direct feedback of well drawdown and to pause pump operation until the level recovers.
+- MicroPurge Mode Operation Simple Increase / Decrease keys allow you to easily set the flow rate you need for each well. - IDTime Set Mode Operation Quickly recalls pre-determined settings for each well by specifying a 3-digit ID. - Level Delay Interface The controller plugs into the optional MP30 MicroPurge Drawdown / Water Level Meter to provide direct feedback of well drawdown and to pause pump operation until the level recovers.

-The optional MP30 MicroPurge Drawdown / Water Level Meter plugs into the MP10UH to provide water level feedback.
+The optional MP30 MicroPurge Drawdown / Water Level Meter plugs into the MP15 to provide water level feedback.
 The MP30 uses a standard conductivity probe to detect the ground water surface and a marked tape allowing the user to measure the depth.
 When the meter is set in MicroPurge mode, the probe is lowered a specific distance below the static water level and fixed in this position.
-During well sampling if the water level drops below the user-set probe position, the MP10UH is paused which prevents further draw down by the pump.
-Once the level recovers the MP10UH begins pump operation again, starting in the pump refill cycle.
-Use of the MP10UH with the MP30 is detailed later in this manual.
+During well sampling if the water level drops below the user-set probe position, the MP15 is paused which prevents further drawdown by the pump.
+Once the level recovers the MP15 begins pump operation again, starting in the pump refill cycle.
+Use of the MP15 with the MP30 is detailed later in this manual.

-Insert Batteries

-Remove the battery cover on the top of the MP10UH.
-Insert 3, AA alkaline batteries into the battery holder and carefully replace the holder in the carrier.
+Insert Batteries: Remove the battery cover on the top of the MP15.Insert 3, AA alkaline batteries into the battery holder and carefully rep-lace the holder in the carrier.
 Replace the battery cover and tighten the 4 screws.
 Batteries should last for about 6-8 weeks of typical full-time field use.
-If the MP10UH will be stored longer than about 3 months, the alkaline batteries should be removed to prevent leakage.
+If the MP15 will be stored longer than 3 months, the alkaline batteries should be removed to prevent leakage.